MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-the-admin-center.md

 - SPO160
 - MET150
 ms.assetid: 21ea5d29-6cb2-4e40-9cc8-77c05d94beb5
-description: "Use the search page in the classic SharePoint admin center to customize the classic search experience for users."
+description: "Use the SharePoint Online search administration page to customize the classic search experience for users.
+Define searchable managed properties in the search schema, identify high-quality pages to improve relevance, manage query rules and result sources, and remove individual results.
+You can also evaluate any changes by viewing reports about usage and search."
 ---

-# SharePoint classic search administration overview
+# SharePoint Online classic search administration overview

 As a global or SharePoint admin in Microsoft 365, you can customize and impact the search experiences for your users.
 You can define searchable managed properties in the search schema, identify high-quality pages to improve relevance, manage query rules and result sources, and remove individual results.
 You can also evaluate any changes by viewing reports about usage and search.